 Finally, a reputable quality-of-care management system also needs to combine existing statistics and audits, new clinical registers, and patient attitudes.

-Above all, we need to collect healthcare information about patients, about you.
+Above all, we need to collect information about healthcare and patients, about you.

 Return to Table of contents